 In the wake of that experience, I'm writing a two-part series on flying, starting with "why do it if you're not flying for a career" and then another piece on tactical advice for aspiring private pilots.
 Those should come out over the next week, so this installment of the newsletter is going to focus on media of interest.

-1. Taiwan and US-China war possibilities: Not exactly sure why, but I have a fascination with the geopolitics of Taiwan.
-It's probably something to do with how they're objectively crazy and also have the potential to draw the United States into a third world war.
+The geopolitics around Taiwan are crazy.
 Technically, neither Taiwan nor China have relinquished territorial claims on the other.
 Taiwan still claims mainland China as its illegally-occupied land and China considers Taiwan a rogue state.
 China overflies and incurs on Taiwan's airspace routinely with military planes.
 Xi Jinping consistently makes aggressive noises about re-taking the country by force.
 To top it all, the United States has a policy of "strategic ambiguity" about whether they would actually come to Taiwan's defense if it were attacked, but yet our leaders, dating back to Nixon, chose to endorse the One-China policy as a way to normalize relations with Mao during the Cold War.
 It's confusing and a little scary.